Don't Take It Personal (Just One of Dem Days): Critical reception

-Steve Baltin from Cash Box wrote, "There’s very little attitude on this highly warm and accessible track.
-Technically, this is not an overly impressive single, but that doesn’t matter as most listeners aren’t seeking virtuosity, especially this time of year.
-With the weather getting warmer, these are the songs fans want—and Monica has delivered with the first hit uf the summer of ’95."
-James Masterton described it as "a very radio-friendly summer groove"in his weekly UK chart commentary in Dotmusic.
+Steve Baltin from Cash Box wrote, "There's very little attitude on this highly warm and accessible track.
+Technically, this is not an overly impressive single, but that doesn't matter as most listeners aren't seeking virtuosity, especially this time of year.
+With the weather getting warmer, these are the songs fans want—and Monica has delivered with the first hit of the summer of ’95."
+In his weekly UK chart commentary in Dotmusic, James Masterton described it as "a very radio-friendly summer groove".
+Taylor Parkes from Melody Maker felt it "is the kind of smooth, sunbaked swingbeat I could listen to all day."
+Dele Fadele from NME wrote, "A catchy debut [...] who will not trouble Aretha Franklin in the wailing or heart-tugging stakes.
+It's kinda high-school swingbeat, with the hint of a woman, wise before her time.
+She just wants to be alone today, she tells an errant boyfriend, don't take it personally.
+However, this little slice-of-life then gets boosted with truck-shaking bass and a careful keyboard lick, whilst an echoey voice repeats "ghetto" throughout the track, and you have one of those summer songs that won't leave you alone, even if it gets a tad repetitive by the last minute."
 Ralph Tee from Music Week's RM Dance Update noted, "The label is a new urban soul offshoot for Arista in New York and Monica is a swing diva who debuts with an earthy two-stepper with 'live crowd' effects accompanying a phat bassline and all the appropriate snare and synth sounds.
 It's all written by Dallas Austin who warms things up nicely for the upcoming album Miss Thang.
 The track also contains a evident[sic] in the cut, which pumps along nicely."

 Commercial performance

 "Don't Take It Personal (Just One of Dem Days)" was released as the album's lead single in the United States in early 1995.
-It sold 1.2 million copies domestically and earned a platinum certification from the Recording Industry Association of America (RIAA).
-It spent two weeks at number-one on the US Billboard Hot R&B Songs chart and peaked at number two for three non consecutive weeks on the Billboard Hot 100.
-It also reached the top ten of the singles charts in Australia and New Zealand, where it was certified gold by the Australian Recording Industry Association (ARIA) and platinum by Recorded Music NZ, and entered the top 20 of the Dutch Single Top 100.
+It sold 1.2 million copies domestically and earned a platinum certification from the Recording Industry Association of America (RIAA) on July 16, 1995.
+The song spent two weeks at number-one on the US Billboard Hot R&B Songs chart and peaked at number two for three non consecutive weeks on the Billboard Hot 100.
+It also reached the top of Billboard's Hot R&B/Hip-Hop Songs Sales chart and the Rhythmic chart and peaked number two on the Dance Singles Sales chart.
 "Don't Take It Personal (Just One of Dem Days)," alongside follow-up single "Before You Walk Out of My Life," would make the singer the youngest recording artist to have two consecutive number-one hits on the Billboard R&B chart at the age of fourteen.